nephio-project/docs/content/en/docs/glossary-abbreviations.md

 ---
-title: Glossary
+title: Glossary and Abbreviations
 description:
-weight: 4
+weight: 10
 ---

-We use many terms in our Nephio discussions, coming from different domains including telecom, Kubernetes, configuration management, and our own Nephio-specific terms.
+We use many terms in our Nephio discussions, coming from different domains including telecom, Kubernetes, configuration management, and our own [Nephio-specific](#nephio-related-abbreviations) terms.
 This glossary is intended to help clarify our usage of these terms.

 ## Config
 See [Configuration](#configuration).